williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

 2. Confirm the deletion by re-typing the **resource group name** and selecting **Delete**.

-3. If you created a different resource group for your virtual machined, be sure to delete that as well.
+3. If you created a different resource group for your virtual machine, be sure to delete that as well.

 4. Optionally, delete the GitHub repository you created for this lab by selecting **settings** and then **Delete this repository** from the GitHub website.

-### Task 2: Delete the GitHub repo

-1. Open <https://www.github.com>, then select your profile icon and select **Your repositories**.

-2. Navigate to your repo and select it.

-3. Select the **Settings** tab, scroll to the bottom, select **Delete this repository**.

-You should follow all steps provided _after_ attending the Hands-on lab.
+You should follow these steps provided _after_ attending the Hands-on lab.